McKeeAtx/es6-generator-profiler/README.md

 This suggests that the void below `saga1(#1).next(#2)` corresponds to the middleware waiting for the `Promise` to resolve.

 I hope this provides enough context to allow you to use `profile` for your profiling needs :thumbsup:

+## Limitations

+Due to limitations of the current implementation of `profile`, the bar for a generator will only be visible in the Timings section if a pervious call of `next()` returned with `done: true`.
+Otherwise, the Timing section will only show invocations of `next(#n)`.

+## Alternatives

+Certain lifecycle events can be captured using a custom [Redux Middleware](https://redux.js.org/advanced/middleware) or [SagaMonitor](https://redux-saga.js.org/docs/api/#sagamonitor).
+However, I was not able to utilize those tools to mimick how threads are displayed in JVM based profiling tools.
+Those extension points are nevertheless valuable to generate further insights.
+See [clarkbw's gist](https://gist.github.com/clarkbw/966732806e7a38f5b49fd770c62a6099) for a great example how to use a custom Redux Middleware to surface Redux actions within the profiling timeline.